-There are times of the year, especially around summer and the holidays, when caravan parks are brimming with people.
+There are times of the year, especially around summer and the holidays, when caravan parks are brimming with people which can make parking and reversing a caravan more difficult.
 Peak periods are when caravan park etiquette is even more important.
 The rule here is simple, don’t infringe on or walk through other people’s space the way you wouldn’t want others to do so when it comes to yours.
 Keep your property within your space, as well.
 The Golden Rule applies, pure and simple.

 3. Always Clean as You Go

 Whether you’re in a caravan park for a day or two or an entire week, it doesn’t matter.
 You should always clean up after yourself.
 This is especially true for using shared park facilities like camp kitchen sinks, benches, barbecue grills, and rubbish bins.
 Common caravan etiquette is to also make sure you remove your washing from the machine or dryer once it’s completed its cycle so other campers can do their washing.
 The same rule applies to the clotheslines.